-Minimum required spacings on printed-wiring board assembliesa,e
+Minimum required spacings on printed-wiring board assemblies^{a,e}

 Minimum spacings

-Voltage available C Energy available mm Inch Conformal coating
+Voltage available ^c Energy available mm Inch Conformal coating

 51 - 600 Unlimited 0.8 1/32 d

-0 - 50 b,c Unlimited 0.8 1/32 d
+0 - 50 ^{b,c} Unlimited 0.8 1/32 d

-&lt;sup>a The minimum spacings are required between live parts of opposite polarity.
+^a The minimum spacings are required between live parts of opposite polarity.
 Spacings between live parts and dead metal shall comply with Table 24.1 or Table 24.2 as applicable.

-- 24.11 The overcurrent protective device mentioned in 25.4.4 or 25.5.4 shall: - a) Not be of the automatic reset type; - b) Be trip-free from the reclosing mechanism when of the manual reset type; and d In accordance with UL 746C , Polymeric Materials - Use in Electrical Equipment Evaluations.
+- 24.11 The overcurrent protective device mentioned in 25.4.4 or 25.5.4 shall: - a) Not be of the automatic reset type; - b) Be trip-free from the reclosing mechanism when of the manual reset type; and - c) Not be interchangeable with one of a larger current rating when it is a renewable device.

-&lt;sup>b A coating is not required when the board assembly is in compliance with the Exception to 24.10.
+^b A coating is not required when the board assembly is in compliance with the Exception to 24.10.

-&lt;sup>C For peak voltages and battery voltages multiply applicable rms voltage by 1.4.
+^c For peak voltages and battery voltages multiply applicable rms voltage by 1.4.